eorus/mirrorlesstimescom/content/post/2017-07-10-new-panasonic-gh5-tests-web.md

-Panasonic GH5 Hands on with test footage
+Panasonic GH5 Hands on with test bartage